jischr/taraforboulder/README.md

 ## Endorsements (2023 / 2026)

-The live endorsers and quotes are in `content/en/endorsements/content/Endorsers.md` and `Quotes.md`.
-To work on 2026 content without changing the live site, edit **Endorsers-2026.md** and **Quotes-2026.md** in the same folder.
+The live endorsers and quotes are in `data/endorsers-2023.yaml` and `data/quotes-2023.yaml`.
+To work on 2026 content without changing the live site, edit **data/endorsers-2026.yaml** and **data/quotes-2026.yaml**.

 **To make 2026 the live version:** In `config/_default/params.toml` set `endorsementsYear = "2026"`, then build and deploy.
 The same URLs will show the 2026 content.
 Set back to `"2023"` to revert.

+See [CONTENT-UPDATES.md](CONTENT-UPDATES.md) for how to edit these files (and issue pages, bio, experience) via the GitHub UI.

 ## Build & deploy